JvanKatwijk/qt-dab/structure.md

 The first step is synchronization, i.e. ensuring that the front end takes the right samples for converting them into bits.

-The class "sampleReader" implements reading the input and ensuring samples are available;
+ * The class "sampleReader" implements reading the input and ensuring samples are available;

-The class "timeSyncer" implements the time synchronisation, i.e. it reports - when asked for - whether or not the transition between NULL symbol and first data element of a DAB frame seems to be detected;
+ * The class "timeSyncer" implements the time synchronisation, i.e. it reports - when asked for - whether or not the transition between NULL symbol and first data element of a DAB frame seems to be detected;

-The class "correlator" then implements the fine tuning here, it determines the exactposition of the first sample of the first datablock of a DAB frame;
+ * The class "correlator" then implements the fine tuning here, it determines the exactposition of the first sample of the first datablock of a DAB frame;

-The class "freqSyncer" then implements the search for the required correction of the tuned frequency.
-Note that the actual correction of the frequency of the incoming sample stream is done in the "sampleReader" class
+ * The class "freqSyncer" then implements the search for the required correction of the tuned frequency.
+(Note that the actual correction of the frequency of the incoming sample stream is done in the "sampleReader" class);

-The class "ofdmDecoder" implements the conversion from the samples in the subsequent datablocks of the DAB frame to a sequence of soft bits, encoded in the range -127 ..
+ * The class "ofdmDecoder" implements the conversion from the samples in the subsequent datablocks of the DAB frame to a sequence of soft bits, encoded in the range -127 ..
 127.

-The class "ofdmHandler" is the controller here, it sends the data of the data blocks 2..4 for processing the FIC, i.e. the "catalog", and the data in the blocks 5 ..
+ * The class "ofdmHandler" is the controller here, it is aware of the state of the synchronization, takes action when needed, and sends the soft bits that return from the functions in the "ofdmDecoder" from the data blocks 2..4 for processing the FIC, i.e. the "catalog", and the softbits derived from the blocks 5 ..
 76 to the backend.

-The class "ficHandler" takes its input - soft bits - from the ofdmHandler, applies deconvolution on the input and prepares segments with hard bits for processing by the fibDecoder.
+ * The class "ficHandler" takes its input - soft bits - from the ofdmHandler, applies deconvolution on the input and prepares segments with hard bits for processing by the fibDecoder.

-The class "fibDecoder" - together with the class "ensemble" and the class "fibConfig" - implements the actual processing of the FIC data (i.e. the "FIG's").
+ * The class "fibDecoder" - together with the class "ensemble" and the class "fibConfig" - implements the actual processing of the FIC data (i.e. the "FIG's").
-A database (fibConfig) is filled, the GUI controller is informed about the ensemble and the services  that are described in the database, and the class provides functions  to inspect and extract attribute values of the services.
+A database (the class "fibConfig" and the class "ensemble") is filled, the GUI controller is informed ("signalled") about the ensemble and the services  that are described in the database, and the class provides functions  to inspect and extract attribute values of the services.

-The classes "tii-detexctor-xx"  implement the extraction of TII data from the NULL periods starting DAB frames.
-They report their findings (i.e. basically mainId and subId) to the GUI controller.
+ * The classes "tii-detector-xx"  implement the extraction of TII data from the NULL periods starting DAB frames.
+They report ("signal") their findings (i.e. basically mainId and subId) to the GUI controller.

 The Backend
 --------------------------------------------------------------------------

 The directory "backend" contains the sources for the backend functionality.
 DAB services are either "audio" or data oriented.
-Two audio modes are implemented, one for the "old" MP2 mode used for DAB services, and one for MP4, used for DAB+.
+For "audio", two modes are implemented, one for the "old" MP2 mode used for DAB services, and one for MP4, used for DAB+.
-For data, Qt-DAB supports a few common data modes, Slides through MOT, IP, EPG, TDC and journaline.
+For "data", Qt-DAB supports a few common data modes, Slides through MOT, IP, EPG, TDC and journaline.

   * The class "mscHandler" is the interface class, it gets its input from the class "ofdmhandler" (i.e. the soft bits resulting from the conversion of the blocks 5 ..
 76 of the DAB frames, as well as "instructions" from the GUI controller about the services that should run.
 The functions in the class build cokmplete CIF vectors (i.e. vectors of 55296 soft bits) containing the data for ALL services in the ensemble.
-Based on the instructions from the GUI controller, it selects segments and passes them on to backend drivers.
+Based on the instructions from the GUI controller,  it instantiates backend classes for the selected services, and it selects segments from the CIF vector and passes them on to backend drivers.

-For each selected service a backend is instatiated.

-  * The class "Backend" implements the conversion from a segment of softbits as passed on by the mscHandler, to output using the other classes in the directory
+  * The class "Backend" is the generic backend controller, it implements the conversion from a segment of softbits that is passed on from the mscHandler, to output using the other classes in the directory;

   * The class "backend-deconvolver" does the deconvolution, after the deinterleaving was done.
 The deconvolution transforms the "soft bits" into hard bits.